 A Historical Spotlight from Issues & Controversies in History:

 Issues & Controversies in History links this pro/con article to rich related resources that enhance the debate.
-Students and researchers can delve into primary sources that provide context, a topic-specific timeline, and a bibliography.
+Students and researchers can delve into primary sources that provide context, a topic-specific timeline, a bibliography, and a thought-provoking “What if…” section that explores what might have happened had things worked out differently.
 Plus, discussion questions are provided to inspire critical thinking and analysis.